Top-10 Telehealth Features for Patients and Doctors a Successful App Should Offer

 Appointment Management and Calendar Integrations

 This feature often includes a panel of doctor’s services, a list of health issues that may be handled, and an appointment scheduling form.
 A medical, mental, and family health history, a lifestyle page, payment choices, settings, and patient activity on the platform are standard tabbed pages.
+Calendar integrations allow clinicians and patients to stay synchronized, which is especially important for urgent care and primary care settings.

 Customized and Secure Video Calls

-IoT Integrations
+IoMT Integrations

 Nice-to-Have Telemedicine Features for Doctors